 Nonetheless, NordVPN can offer excellent speeds with nearby servers.
 Here is one of the better speed tests I had with NordVPN using a server in Denmark at 94 Mbps:

 Servers in North America were rather slow with my testing.

 Running a few tests in the United States and Canada found speeds to be quite variable.

-In some tests I was able to get around 60 Mbps, but then in others, it would suddenly drop to under 5 Mbps.
+In some tests I was able to get around 60 Mbps, but then in others, speeds would suddenly drop to under 5 Mbps.
 Here is one such example with a NordVPN server in the United States:

 Servers in Canada were also hit or miss with the latest round of tests.

-Here I am testing a NordVPN server in Canada and getting about 14 Mbps – not horrible, but certainly very good in comparison to ExpressVPN which provided 60 to 80 Mbps with North American servers:
+Here I am testing a NordVPN server in Canada and getting about 14 Mbps – not horrible, but certainly very good in comparison to ExpressVPN, which provided 60 to 80 Mbps with all North American servers:

 It’s important to note that there are many different variables that affect speed, and results are sure to vary with different users.

 With the latest test results, ExpressVPN remains the clear winner in the performance category.